ironclad logo

 Multilateral privacy disclosure agreements

 A multilateral or multiparty privacy disclosure agreement involves three or more parties.
-At least one of these parties will disclose information to the others and limit the others from using, sharing, and using that information.
+At least one of these parties will disclose information to the others and limit the others from using, sharing, and disseminating that information.

 Multilateral privacy disclosure agreements can help simplify the negotiation and contract management process because they eliminate the need for separate unilateral or bilateral agreements between two parties.